 Very Cool Slideshow!

 Thank goodness I created a slide show of images from the stages in the making of “A Tree Needs A Bird.”
-This goes by in about 18 seconds–another weird sensation that brings the process full circle.
+The slide show above goes by in about 16 seconds–another weird sensation that brings the process full circle.
 The idea hits like lightning.
 The process of creation seems never-ending.
 Then here are these rapid-fire images to remind me and show you what happened along the way.

 The creative process blows my mind it is so cool!